qiskit-community/qiskit-experiments/CONTRIBUTING.md

 environment more closely and it runs the tests in parallel (resulting in much faster execution).
 To run tests on all installed supported python versions and lint/style checks you can simply run `tox`.
-Or if you just want to run the tests once for a specific python version such as 3.10: `tox -epy310`.
+Or if you just want to run the tests once for a specific python version such as 3.10: `tox run -epy310`.
+Using `tox run -epy` will run the tests with the same Python version as used to install `tox`.

+> [!TIP]
+> Install `tox` with [tox-uv](https://github.com/tox-dev/tox-uv) using `pip
+> install tox tox-uv` (or `uv pip install tox tox-uv`) for a smoother
+> experience working with the Qiskit Experiments `tox` environments.
+The
+> `tox.ini` file defines several similar environments because `tox` ties an
+> environment to a single set of commands.
+It can be slow to recreate each of
+> these environments when switching between commands and updating dependencies.
+> When `tox-uv` is installed, `tox` uses [uv](https://docs.astral.sh/uv/)
+> instead of `pip` for package installation.  `uv` makes better use of caching
+> and hardlinking to set up similar environments much more quickly than `pip`
+> does.

 If you just want to run a subset of tests you can pass a selection regex to the test runner.
 For example, if you want to run all tests that have "dag" in the test id you can
-run: `tox -- dag`.
+run: `tox run -epy -- dag`.
 You can pass arguments directly to the test runner after the bare `--`.
 To see all the options on test selection you can refer to the stestr manual: https://stestr.readthedocs.io/en/stable/MANUAL.html#test-selection